kogo59/The_Central_Caucasus_and_Bashan/chapters/01_Chapter.md

 green.
 By the roadside were seated a group of twenty Bedouins armed only with clubs.
 To our intense surprise, Khasim dashed in amongst them, and pounced on one ragged old fellow.
-The man selected endeavoured, in vain, to kiss his captor’s hand and soften his heart; in minute his ߵkefiyehߴ was plucked off his head, and his hands were tied with it behind his back.
+The man selected endeavoured, in vain, to kiss his captor’s hand and soften his heart; in minute his ❛kefiyeh❜ was plucked off his head, and his hands were tied with it behind his back.
 Khasim then galloped off in pursuit of the rest of the party, who had scattered in all directions; he soon returned with a second prisoner, and we rode on, driving the two men before